Even better best days

 Tutors - guiding people in their new lives as students

 Tutors provide new students with peer support, help, as well as tips and tricks that will help them orient to campus life.
 Tutors represent the first link that new students at Laurea have when they begin their new lives on campus!
 Every new student group has its own tutors who are there to provide help with all matters related to Laurea and studying.
 Tutors are trained twice per year, in the spring and autumn.
-Tutor activities last one academic year. tutors can olso choose to specialize in excahge studens or become Zone tutors that guide studenst to our sport services.
+Tutor activities last one academic year.
+Tutors can also choose to tutor excahge studens and meet new peolple from around the world.

 Campus team - developing the activities of each campus!